Skip to main content

 • The model expects that liver transplants using a DCD liver have an approximately 60 percent higher risk of graft failure based on national data.

-• Because of risk-adjustment, the model would expect the program that utilizes DCD livers to have more graft failures (a lower “expected” rate) than the program that uses none.
+• Because of risk adjustment, the model would expect the program that uses DCD livers to have more graft failures (a lower “expected” rate) than the program that uses none.

-• However, a program that rarely performs higher-risk transplants would be expected to have fewer poor outcomes, and would be identified as performing worse than expected if the program had poor outcomes in average-risk transplants.
+• However, a program that rarely performs DCD transplants would be expected to have fewer poor outcomes and would be identified as performing worse than expected if the program had poor outcomes in average-risk transplants.

 The SRTR risk adjustment models are limited to the data currently collected by the OPTN.
 The MPSC acknowledges that current risk adjustment models cannot adjust for all risks; however, the MPSC does not believe that the lack of perfect risk adjustment supports the complete rejection of risk adjustment.
 If the MPSC and the transplant community acknowledge that transplant programs have different risk profiles – different patient acuity, different case mix, and different donor availability depending on where they are located and the donor supply - the way to reflect that difference is through risk adjustment.

 No. Risk-adjusted models cannot be built for some types of transplants, because there are not enough events or available factors that predict the outcome.
-For example, there were no predictors identified for pediatric kidney deceased donor 1-year graft survival, so a risk-adjusted model was not built.
+For example, there were no predictors identified for pediatric kidney deceased donor 1-year conditional on 90-day graft survival, so a risk-adjusted model was not built.

 In cases such as these, the national failure rate is used to determine an expected rate for a program.